Rumpunzel/rpg-thingy/index.md

 - There are secrets hidden everywhere
 - Venturing into dangerous parts of the world yields the biggest rewards
-- Ask questions and pay attention
+- There is nothing more powerful than paying attention and asking questions

 ### Strategy